datafordemocracy/public-interest-data-2020/docs/schedule.md

 Readings:
 * Ben Green.
 2018. ["Data Science as Political Action: Grounding Data Science in a Politics of Justice."](https://arxiv.org/pdf/1811.03435) arXiv preprint arXiv:1811.03435.
 Part 2, pages 29-46.

-Due
+What's Due?
-* Collaborative annotations/commenting on today's (somewhat longer) reading in Perusall by 2pm Monday, 4/27
+* Individual annotations/commenting on today's (somewhat longer) reading in Perusall by 2pm Monday, 4/27
-* Contributions to report document in Overleaf by 2pm Monday, 4/27
+* Team contributions to report document in Overleaf by 2pm Monday, 4/27

 ### 4/30 Report Revisions

-Due
+What's Due?
-* Revised contributions to report document in Overleaf by 5pm Monday, 4/30 (what would be the end of our scheduled final exam time, if we had a final exam)
+* Team revised contributions to report document in Overleaf by 5pm Monday, 4/30 (what would be the end of our scheduled final exam time, if we had a final exam)